ovh/sv2chisel/DEVNOTES.md

 ### SHORT-TERM Improvements

 #### URGENT

+- provide minimal "compatibility" for synchronous reset (no inference, just ensure no collision between Module's and user-defined signal)
+  - nb: reset is `final` in `Module` class

 - support initial statements
   - static assert => convert to scala's `require` statement
   - detect initial initialization (equivalent to preset) & attempt to translate it with literals